BeamMW/docs-gitbook/desktop/receiving-beam.md

 The sender decides whether the transaction is Regular or Offline.
 Things to consider about receiving Offline payments:

-* Offline addresses can receive ten Offline transactions before expiring.&#x20;
+* Offline addresses can receive ten Offline transactions before expiring.
 * Offline addresses are sent automatically via SBBS address.
 * If both parties aren't online within 12 hours, the SBBS address will expire and send a new SBBS address.
 * After 30 failed attempts, the Offline transaction will void, and the sender will need to create a new transaction.